binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

     pd.DataFrame
         Dataframe containing loaded crimes
     """
+    # Code
+    ...
+    return
 ```
 [![example](../figures/example_icon.png){:height="36px" width="36px"}](https://github.com/binste/chicago_safepassage_evaluation/blob/master/src/prepare_data/crime_database.py){:target="_blank"}

-The first line briefly summarizes the main purposes of the function.
-The following paragraph goes into more detail.
-The `Parameters` section names all function arguments (e.g. `min_date`), their type (e.g. `str`), if applicable additional information such as format or if it is an optional argument (mention what the default is!) as well as a explanation.
+The first line of the docstring briefly summarizes the main purpose of the function.
+The subsequent paragraph goes into more detail.
+The `Parameters` section names all function arguments (e.g. `min_date`), their type (e.g. `str`), if applicable additional information such as format or if it is an optional argument as well as an explanation.
 The `Returns` section names the type of the returned object and a brief description.

 #### R
 In R you can use the lines just before defining a function to do the same.
-You can find a good introduction in the [tidyverse style guide](http://style.tidyverse.org/documentation.html){:target="_blank"}.
+A good introduction can be found in the [tidyverse style guide](http://style.tidyverse.org/documentation.html){:target="_blank"}.

 ### Inline comments
-Throughout your script or notebook, you should provide information on assumptions you make, reasons on why you do non-obvious steps, etc. Remember, this not only helps others but first and foremost yourself!
+Throughout your script or notebook, you should provide information on assumptions you make,reasons on why you do non-obvious steps, etc. Remember, this not only helps others but first and foremost yourself!

 > “Code tells you how, Comments tell you why.” — [Jeff Atwood (Coding Horror)](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)

-I'll took the following example from [Software development skills for data scientists - treycausey.com](http://treycausey.com/software_dev_skills.html) as I believe it summarizes rather well what the intent of inline comments should be.
+The following example, which I took from [Software development skills for data scientists - treycausey.com](http://treycausey.com/software_dev_skills.html), summarizes rather well what the intent of inline comments should be.

 > You've probably heard that you should comment your code many times.
 So, you wrote things like this:
 > ```python